 In Kubernetes, every Pod has a real IP address and each Pod communicates with other Pods using that IP address.
 The task at hand is to understand how Kubernetes enables Pod-to-Pod communication using real IPs, whether the Pod is deployed on the same physical Node or different Node in the cluster.
 We start this discussion by considering Pods that reside on the same machine to avoid the complications of going over the internal network to communicate across Nodes.

 From the Pod’s perspective, it exists in its own Ethernet namespace that needs to communicate with other network namespaces on the same Node.
 Thankfully, namespaces can be connected using a Linux Virtual Ethernet Device or veth pair consisting of two virtual interfaces that can be spread over multiple namespaces.
-To connect Pod namespaces, we can assign one side of the veth pair to the root network namespace, and the other side to the Pod’s network namespace. veth pairs work like a patch cable, connecting the two sides and allowing traffic to flow between them.
+To connect Pod namespaces, we can assign one side of the veth pair to the root network namespace, and the other side to the Pod’s network namespace.
+Each veth pair works like a patch cable, connecting the two sides and allowing traffic to flow between them.
 This setup can be replicated for as many Pods as we have on the machine.
 Figure 4 shows veth pairs connecting each Pod on a VM to the root namespace.

 At this point, we’ve set up the Pods to each have their one network namespace so that they believe they have their own Ethernet device and IP address, and they are connected to the root namespace for the Node.
 Now, we want the Pods to talk to each other through the root namespace, and for this we use a network bridge.